 A Participant's initial eligibility commences on the first day of the second month following accumulation of sufficient contributions in the Participant's Dollar Bank Account to purchase two months of coverage at the current Dollar Bank deduction rate.
 The Dollar Bank deduction rate for a month of coverage is set by the Board of Trustees from time to time.
-The current Dollar Bank deduction rate is \$1,011 for Western Washington Participants and \$979 for Eastern Washington Participants.
+The current Dollar Bank deduction rate is \$1,131 for Alaska Participants.
 Only Employer contributions may be used to establish initial eligibility.

-Here is how it works using the \$1,011 Dollar Bank deduction rate for Western Washington Participants:
+Here is how it works using the \$1,131 Dollar Bank deduction rate for Alaska Participants:

 Calendar Months

 1 2 3 4 5

-If a Western Washington Participant accumulates \$2,022 LAG Initial eligibility
+If an Alaska Partic cipant accumulates \$2,2 LAG Initial eligibility

-in the Dollar Bank Account in three months commences the first
+Bank Account in three months commences the first

 day of this month